ArcKayNine/tcg-research-desk/README.md

 - Win rate scatter legend placement.
 - Archetype bundles.
 - Reset all selections option.
+- Handle for when no selected decks play 0 coppies of any card.
+- Process_data also saves a minimized AtomicCards.json
+- Process_data to also save opening clusters

 ### V2 Goals
 - Temporal analysis.